 Whether you’re looking to spread the cost of energy efficiency improvements with a loan or to secure payments for energy generated by a renewables system, we can help you work out what funding option is right for you.
 Have a read through the various options below and call us 0808 808 2282 to find out more.

 The Private Rented Sector Landlord Loan is funded by the Scottish Government and open to registered private sector landlords, acting either as an individual or a business that owns privately rented properties.

-The loan can be used for a variety of energy efficiency improvements, such as boilers and insulation, and home renewables systems such as solar PV and heat pumps.
+The loan can be used for a variety of energy efficiency improvements such as insulation, and home renewables systems such as heat pumps.

-Funding can also be used for energy storage systems and connections to either a local gas grid or an approved district heating scheme.
+Funding can also be used for connections to an approved district heating scheme.

 Smart Export Guarantee

 Following the closure of the Feed-in Tariff to new applicants in March 2019, the UK Government recognised the need to pay small-scale renewable energy generators for the electricity they export to the grid.
 The Smart Export Guarantee came into force from 1 January 2020 and is open to homeowners who install, or have already installed, a renewable electricity generating system, such as solar PV.

 Meet the minimum energy efficiency standards with our support

 The Scottish Government’s Heat in Buildings Bill: consultation sets out its vision for the future of heat in buildings, and the actions it is taking in the buildings sector to deliver its climate change commitments, maximise economic opportunities, and ensure a just transition, including helping to address fuel poverty.
 The Bill updates both the Energy Efficient Scotland Route Map and the Heat Policy Statement.